Great Britain in the Seven Years' War: Further struggles in North America (1756–1758)

 Britain and France continued to clash, each with increasingly large forces.
-Even though the inhabitants of the British colonies hugely outnumbered those of New France, they were unable to exert this advantage partly due to a successful campaign by the French to recruit Native American allies who raided the unprotected frontier of the Thirteen Colonies.
+Even though the inhabitants of the British colonies hugely outnumbered those of New France, they were unable to exercise this advantage, partly due to a successful campaign by the French to recruit Native American allies who raided the unprotected frontier of the Thirteen Colonies.
 The British raised regiments of local militia and shipped in more regular forces from Britain and Ireland.

 Despite these increased forces Britain continued to fare badly in the battle for control of the Ohio Country and the nearby Great Lakes, and none of their campaigns was successful in 1756.
 After losing the Battle of Fort Oswego, not only that fort, but others in the Mohawk River valley were abandoned.
 This was followed in 1757 by the fall of Fort William Henry and the Indian atrocities that followed.
 News of this disaster sent a fresh wave of panic around the British colonies, and the entire militia of New England was mobilised overnight.

 In the maritime theatre, a raid was organized on Lunenburg, Nova Scotia and several on the Chignecto.
 A British attempt to take Louisbourg in 1757 failed due to bad weather and poor planning.
 The following year, in part because of having expelled many Acadians, the Siege of Louisbourg (1758) succeeded, clearing the way for an advance on Quebec.
 Immediately after the fall of Louisbourg the expulsion of the Acadians continued with the removal of Acadians in the St. John River Campaign, the Petitcodiac River Campaign, the Ile Saint-Jean Campaign, and the Gulf of St. Lawrence Campaign (1758).

-By this point the war in North America had reached a stalemate, with France broadly holding the territorial advantage.
+By this point, the war in North America had reached a stalemate, with France broadly holding the territorial advantage.
 It held possession of the disputed Ohio territory but lacked the strength to launch an attack on the more populous British coastal colonies.

-One of the most significant geopolitical actions of the time was the slow movement towards Imperial unity in North America started by the Albany Congress, although a Plan of Union proposed by Benjamin Franklin was rejected by delegates.
+One of the most significant geopolitical actions of the time was the slow movement towards unity in North America started by delegates of seven British North American colonies at the Albany Congress.
+Although delegates rejected a Plan of Union proposed by Benjamin Franklin, those seven colonies did combine to fight the War of Independence in which 13 British colonies (but not those of present-day Canada) seceded from the British Empire, eventually to form the United States of America.